haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/project/projects.md

 Click on a project to access branches and more.
 On the page, you will see a hierarchy of environments named by the Git branch.

 For **Starter**, you will see a hierarchy of branches starting from Master (Production).
 Any branches you create display as children from Master.
 We recommend creating a Staging branch, then branching from that for your Integration development.
-For more information, see [Starter architecture]({{ page.baseurl }}/cloud/basic-information/starter-architecture.html).
+For more information, see [架构起步]({{ page.baseurl }}/cloud/basic-information/starter-architecture.html).

 ![Starter branch hierarchy]({{ site.magentourl }}/common/images/cloud_project-starter.png)